-Do you miss dairy on the paleo diet?
-Good news!
-I made this Paleo Cheese Sauce just for you.
 This Paleo Cheese Sauce is totally dairy free and is loaded with vegetables so it is a healthy alternative to traditional dairy products.
-This Paleo Cheese Sauce makes the perfect dip for nachos, and raw vegetables and makes a great topping for burgers and other meat dishes.
+This vegan cheese sauce makes the perfect dip for nachos, and raw vegetables and makes a great topping for burgers and other meat dishes.

 One of the hardest things about the paleo diet is giving up dairy.
 I get it.
 Dairy tastes delicious.
 Unfortunately, most dairy is just not very good for you.
 But that doesn’t mean you aren’t going to miss it when you remove it from your diet.
 So I decided to create my very own Paleo Cheese Sauce.
 Now, don’t let the name fool you, this sauce is totally dairy free.
 It’s also loaded with veggies so it’s pretty darn healthy (bonus right?).